michaelandrefraniatte/michaelandrefraniatte/README.md

 ﻿
 Hi there,

-My works are nor open sources, I retain all rights to my source codes and no one may reproduce, distribute, or create derivative works from your works.
+My works are nor open sources, I retain all rights to my source codes and no one may reproduce, distribute, or create derivative works from my works.
 I didn't set any license in my repositories.
 If you are interested in my works, for using it at month, become a monthly sponsor, with a significative amount of tier, per work.

 It's normal, I own the entire intellectual properties, and I decide of my copyrights.
 If you obtained my works, you have to delete it, or to pay me at month for using it at month, by becoming a monthly sponsor.
 I tolerate only this way for you can using my works, and only in private manner.
 Nobody has any rights to steal my works again and again, I need my dues a few.
 In other terms, my works are copyrighted, even published publicly.